AvonleaFisher/Mapping-Boston-Black-Owned-Businesses/README.md

 Please feel free to contact me at [fisheravonlea@gmail.com](mailto:fisheravonlea@gmail.com) or via my [LinkedIn profile](https://www.linkedin.com/in/avonlea-fisher/) with any comments or inquiries regarding this project.

 Black Lives Matter is working to deveop a website, [Backing Black Business](https://www.backingblackbusiness.com/), that will include Black-owned businesses across the United States.
-If you are a Black business owner or know someone who is, you can submit information about your business via [this form](https://docs.google.com/forms/d/e/1FAIpQLSfTlalteGhMVi9fQsSgnFpwnR-lNyPCf1CFxQGokc9nZfFPAQ/viewform).
+If you are a Black business owner or know someone who is, owners can submit information about their business via [this form](https://docs.google.com/forms/d/e/1FAIpQLSfTlalteGhMVi9fQsSgnFpwnR-lNyPCf1CFxQGokc9nZfFPAQ/viewform).